October 2025

 - The second group is allocations from water wells in bedrock at depths of more than 150 m (deep groundwater).
 These allocations are not compared with groundwater availability because deep groundwater availability values are unavailable.

-The following maps show groundwater availability and allocations to the energy industry in Alberta.
+The following maps show groundwater availability in Alberta and allocations to the energy industry by the AER.
 Comparing groundwater allocation to availability helps identify areas where a high proportion of the available groundwater is allocated and can be investigated further.
 For example, in northeast Alberta, the watersheds containing most of the oil sands mines show more groundwater allocation than availability.
-A closer review reveals this is because the groundwater level (or water table) must be lowered to dig and maintain the open pit mines.
-The water removed is considered a groundwater allocation and exceeds the volume of water entering the groundwater system.
+A closer review reveals this is because the groundwater level (or water table) must be lowered to dig and maintain the open-pit mines.
+To support mine dewatering, the allocated (licensed) volume of water for removal must exceed the amount entering the groundwater system.

-While data on groundwater allocation is available across the entire province, availability information has not yet been determined for areas in northern Alberta.
-In watersheds where groundwater availability has not yet been determined, the availability will show as ”not yet mapped.’
+While data on groundwater allocation is available across the entire province, availability information has not yet been determined for less developed areas in Alberta.
+In watersheds where groundwater availability has not yet been determined, the availability will show as ”not yet mapped.”
 Updates to groundwater availability will be included as they become available from the Alberta Geological Survey.